chimera-linux/turnstile/README.md

 ## TODO

-* Do not hardcode to things to make it easier to use for other projects.
+* Do not hardcode things to make it easier to use for other projects.